Arrive Mumbai, India

 Agra | Monuments of Emperors

 Drive to Agra, observing the colorful rural life of Rajasthan on your journey.
 Upon arrival, catch your first glimpse of the breathtaking Taj Mahal from your luxurious room.
-Visit the Taj Mahal in the late afternoon, as the setting sun bathes it in a soft orange glow.
-Return to this architectural masterpiece again the next morning, when the rising sun lends a warm pink tint to its marble face.
+Pay a visit to this architectural masterpiece the next morning, when the rising sun lends a warm pink tint to its marble face.
 Proceed to Agra Fort, a 16th-century Mughal monument and UNESCO World Heritage Site.
 The fort was once the prison of Mughal emperor Sha Jahan, who built the Taj Mahal after the death of his beloved wife.
-This afternoon, enjoy an afternoon at leisure, with the option to make an excursion to Fatehpur Sikri.
-Built in the 16th c1ntury and later abandoned, the UNESCO World Heritage Site is a fairy tale ghost city of delicately carved sandstone.
+Enjoy an afternoon at leisure or choose to explore Fatehpur Sikri.
+Built in the 16th century and later abandoned, this UNESCO World Heritage Site is a fairy-tale ghost city of delicately carved sandstone.
+Visit the Taj Mahal again in the late afternoon, as the setting sun bathes it in a soft orange glow.